Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: The periodic JSJ decomposition

 \begin{remark} Note that, for every $\Phi \in \mathrm{NP}(\phi)$, the isometry $F_\Phi$ of $T^\phi$ is elliptic.
 Indeed, if $F_{\Phi}$ is loxodromic, then $\Phi$ can only fix an element $g \in G$ which is loxodromic and whose axis is the same as the one of $F_{\Phi}$.
 Since the action of $G$ on $T^\phi$ is acylindrical, the element $g$ is contained in a unique maximal virtually cyclic subgroup.
 In particular, $\mathrm{Per}(\Phi)$ is a virtually cyclic group and $\Phi \notin \mathrm{NP}(\phi)$. \end{remark}

-Let $G$ be a one-ended hyperbolic group relative to $\calp$ and let $\phi=[\Phi] \in \Out(G,\calp)$.
 The rest of the section is dedicated to the proof of some properties of the set $\per$ and of the action of $G_\Phi$ on $T^\phi$.
 To this end we prove that $\mathrm{Per}_{\mathrm{NP}}(\phi)$ is finite (see Lemma~\ref{Lemma:Perfinite}).
 We need the following lemmas regarding the intersection of characteristic sets of isometries in $T^\phi$.

+\begin{lemma} Let $G$ be a hyperbolic group relative to $\calp$.
+Let $\calh_0$ be a finite set of conjugacy classes of finitely generated subgroups of $G$ such that G is one-ended relative to $\calp \cup \calh_0$.